 Enjoy Illinois 300 celebrates new and evolving NASCAR traditions

-Tens of thousands will pack the stands at World Wide Technology Raceway for Sunday’s grand event, but there’s much more to the whole experience.
-Music, food, interactive zones, and plenty of family-friendly activities.
+Tens of thousands will pack the stands at World Wide Technology Raceway for Sunday’s grand event, but there’s much more to the whole experience, including music, food, interactive zones, and plenty of family-friendly activities.

 Camping